Auckland Home Renovation Timeline: What to Expect Week-by-Week

 We walk you through your transformed space.
 You get all warranties, manuals, and project docs.
 The keys are yours again — only now, it’s the home you always wanted.

-What About the CCC (Code Compliance Certificate)?
+What about the CCC (Code Compliance Certificate)?

 If your renovation required consent, the last step is getting your CCC.
 It’s official proof that the work was done to code and inspected properly.

-Option 1: We handle it.
 We file the paperwork, talk to Council, and get it done.

-Option 2: You do it.
 You can lodge it online with the docs we provide.

 Either way, it’s straightforward when the work was done right.